UDT-ITF/website/source/api/index.md

 *ITF Text Resource*
 : An abstract textual work, identified by a unique identifier on an ITF-compliant server.
 A Text Resource may contain one or more single texts or multiple versions of a work.
 ITF makes no assumptions about the type or level of document that a Text Resource contains.

-*ITF Edition*
+*ITF Release*
-: An ITF Edition is created when a Text Resource is made available for access.
-If the Text Resource is subsequently updated, it is considered a new Edition.
-In order to maintain the integrity of references and citations, ITF-compliant servers provide a way of accessing previous Editions of a Text Resource.
+: An ITF Release is created when a Text Resource is made available for access.
+If the Text Resource is subsequently updated, it is considered a new Release.
+In order to maintain the integrity of references and citations, ITF-compliant servers provide a way of accessing previous Releases of a Text Resource.

 *ITF Version*
 : Texts change over time through the actions of one or more contributors.
 Text Resources can represent this history by making multiple versions of a text available.
 Versions are identified by labels and, optionally, dates.
 When multiple contributors are active, there may be more than one version considered active on a particular date.